mrengineer19/nft/README.md

 ## Blockchain

-Make .env file in root directory, copy variables from .env.example and set accoridng to your requirement.
+Make .env file in root directory, copy variables from .env.example and set according to your requirement.

 Run following commands :